tromand/NeoSens/README.md

 ## EN
 # NeoSens
-Awareness Method to Computer Security for a Neophyte Audience
+Training Method : Awareness to Computer Security for a Neophyte Audience

 # Content
 I hope to upload an english version of this document very soon.